Steel Joist and Metal Building Erection Guide

 Rigid frame erection.
 The first endwall or rigid frame sets the tone for the entire building.
 It must be plumbed, leveled, and temporarily braced before you move to the next frame.
 Most manufacturers require a minimum of two bays of temporary cable bracing (X-bracing) before releasing the crane from the first frame.
 The rigid frames are typically shipped in two pieces (columns and rafters) that bolt together at the knee and ridge connections.

 When raising rigid frames, the columns are typically set first and temporarily braced, then the rafters are lifted into place and bolted at the knee.
 The ridge connection between opposing rafters is made at height.
 This is heavy, precise work, and the crane operator needs to be experienced with steel erection.
+Some contractors are now exploring construction exoskeletons to reduce physical strain on workers handling repetitive overhead tasks during erection.
 If a frame gets away from you, it can domino into adjacent bays.

 Secondary framing.
 Once the rigid frames are up and braced, the purlins (roof) and girts (walls) are installed.
 These C or Z-shaped members bolt to the frames using manufacturer-supplied clips.
 Purlin and girt installation is faster than frame raising, but spacing accuracy matters because the panels are designed to land on specific fastening lines.